vickyad/lab-sistema-de-sw-committee-manager/server/README.md

 ### Scripts you should know about
 https://www.prisma.io/docs/concepts/components/prisma-migrate

-For updating your SQL DB (run this when you make a structural change)
+For updating your SQL DB (run this when you make a structural change in the prisma model)
 ```bash
 npx prisma migrate dev --name <name of migration>
 ```